 If you're ready to escape the city for a day, you need to know where to go.
 Many of the best day trips can also be turned into weekend getaways, but they are close enough for just a day trip.
+If you are traveling in a motorhome, you can turn that getaway into an extended stay.
 Here are the top choices near Nashville for your next day away.

 This historic town is found just south of Nashville and you won't have to driver far to get there.
 It's only 30 minutes from downtown and provides plenty to keep you busy for the day.
 The Downtown Franklin District is filled with antique shops, boutiques, local restaurants and plenty of history.